PALAXO/es-odm/README.md

        - Or rewrite existing functions
          - Which may influence another functions
        - Or redefine class properties
-     - This way we can define model functions specific to each type
+     - This way we can define model functions specific to each document type
- - Instance has access to those properties / functions
+   - Instances have access to those properties / functions
      - `myInstance.constructor.staticProperty`
-   - And it uses them during ES operations
+     - And they use them during ES operations
-     - eq. to get correct type, index, ...
+       - eq. to set correct type, index, ...
    - Whenever we need new / independent class, we must either create new one or clone existing one
- - Library provides `BulkArray`
+ - Additionally library provides `BulkArray`
    - Class inherited from `Array`
    - Contains methods which uses ES Bulk API
+ - Exported `BaseModel` should be used mainly for `instanceof` checks
+   - Do not create instances from it / change its parameters
+ - `setClient` replaces ES client singleton
+   - Should be called once at application startup
+   - New client is then used even in already created classes

+#### Class usage

-#### Create new class
+##### Create new class
  - To create new class, call `createClass(index, ?schema, ?type)`:
    - `index` - absolutely necessary, it must be specified
    - `schema` - may be undefined or Joi object, it is there because of validations